QuizandSurveyMaster/quiz_master_next/readme.txt

 = Make Suggestions Or Contribute =
 Quiz Master Next is now on [GitHub](https://github.com/fpcorso/quiz_master_next/)!

+= Demoes! =
+You can check out the sample quiz with various questions types here: [Sample Quiz](http://mylocalwebstop.com/sample-quiz/)!
+You can check out the sample survey with pagination here: [Sample Survey](http://mylocalwebstop.com/sample-survey/)!

 = Quiz Master Next Add-ons =
 While Quiz Master Next is fully functional and is packed full of features that will meet the needs of most, we do offer vaious extra features and support available in our [Wordpress Store](http://mylocalwebstop.com/shop/)